-“The Poosteris a trailhead posterdesigned to tune up sensibilities of the folks venturing into our treasured Great Beyonds—all that wild country beyond conventional toilets.
+“The Pooster is a poster for trailheads, designed to tune up the sensibilities of folks venturing into our treasured Great Beyonds—all that wild country beyond conventional toilets.
 An educational tool that offers an enlightening nudge, The Pooster is our gift to wild places.”

 Digital files are FREE.
 Printing is up to you.

-Kristine and Kathleen envision these educational broadsides pinned up on backcountry bulletin boards—at boat launches, trailheads, and fishing accesses—places where the notion of proper outdoor sanitation can start wriggling into people’s thought patterns and serve to stave off mandated packing-it-out.
+We envision our educational broadsides pinned up on backcountry bulletin boards—at boat launches, river put-ins, trailheads, fishing accesses—where ecological outdoor sanitation when practiced by individuals serves to stave off mandated packing-it-out.

-Poosters are especially suitable for high-use public wildlands and areas designated wilderness.
-They are great as pre-trip reminders in outdoor equipment stores; fly-fishing shops; tourist information centers; canoe, ski, and bike rental establishments; and those many convenience stops that offer last-minute camping supplies.
-Or posted on the inside of a resort restroom door, where there’s a captive audience!
+Poosters are suitable especially for high-use public wildlands and areas designated wilderness.
+They are encouraged as pre-trip reminders in outdoor equipment stores; fly-fishing shops; tourist information centers; canoe, ski, and bike rental establishments; and those many convenience stops that offer last-minute camping supplies.
+Post them in resort towns on the inside of restroom doors, where there’s always a captive audience!

 Poosters make perfect display partners for sales of outdoor toilet products: revolutionary new pack-it-out bags, handy backpacker trowels, feminine urinary funnels, and, of course, a stack of How to Shit in the Woods: An Environmentally Sound Approach to a Lost Art.

 Before pinning up a Pooster, please obtain permission in regions under regulation by the National Park Service, U.S. Forest Service, BLM, tribal land, state agencies, other local entities, or private property.

 Request a free digital file.
 Choose the Woodsy, Southwest, or Fir Boughs design.
 Please talk to us about adding official logos, or customizing for your region.